pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 not timeout.
 Setting this value to a positive number of seconds will cause attempt to obtain this lock to timeout after that duration has passed.
 The lock will be released when the transaction ends.

-The environment variable ``POSTGRES_IDLE_IN_TRANSACTION_SESSION_TIMEOUT`` may be used to timeout sessions that are idle in a transaction.
+The optional environment variable ``POSTGRES_IDLE_IN_TRANSACTION_SESSION_TIMEOUT`` may be used to timeout sessions that are idle in a transaction.
 If a transaction cannot be ended for some reason, perhaps because the database server cannot be reached, the transaction may remain in an idle state and any locks will continue to be held.
 By timing out the session, transactions will be ended, locks will be released, and the connection slot will be freed.
 By default, this timeout has the value